groue/GRValidation/README.md

 try positiveInt.validate(-1)    // Throws a ValidationError
 ```

-You may also perform a simple boolean check with the `~=` operator, or a classic case
+You may also perform a simple boolean check with the `~=` operator, or via pattern matching:

 ```swift
 positiveInt ~= 10  // true